 The editor will tell you where you can drag a widget by highlighting Sections and Columns in a blue box.
 Note that you can’t drag a widget into the navigation bar or the heading.

 You control the Sections, Columns, and Widgets using the blue handle.
 Just right click the handle to edit the blocks.

-When you scroll to the bottom of the page, you’ll have the option to drag a widget into a new, empty area.
+Step 4: When you're ready, simply click, hold, and drag a widget to the place where you’d like to add the new module.
+For example, when you scroll to the bottom of the page, you’ll have the option to drag a widget into a new, empty area.

-In the Site Settings menu, you can set the default colors and fonts for your pages.
+Step 6: Click the hamburger button in the left corner, then Site Settings.
+In this menu, you can set the default colors and fonts for your pages.
 You can also configure global settings for your entire website on Elementor.

 How to Build Your First Page in Elementor